 Read our overview of the Florida health insurance marketplace – including news updates and exchange history.

-For 2022 health coverage in Florida, the open enrollment window will run from November 1, 2021 through January 15, 2022.
-This window is a good chance to take advantage of the larger, more widely available premium subsidies for 2022.
+For 2022 health coverage in Florida, open enrollment ran from November 1, 2021 through January 15, 2022.
+Outside of the annual open enrollment period, Floridians will need a qualifying event to enroll.

 Learn more about the enrollment process in our comprehensive guides: